marcingolenia/mcode/src/pages/blog/2020-12-11-fsharp_composition_root.md

     createdStockItem.Name |> should equal name
     createdStockItem.AvailableAmount |> should equal amount
 ```
-That was a long way wasn't it?
-Once you will try this approach you will stick to it believe me - the flexibility you have while writing your tests is worht it.
+That was a long way, wasn't it?
+Once you will try this approach you will stick to it believe me - the flexibility you have while writing your tests is worth it.

 ## 7. Wait!
 Isn't that a service locator that you do in HttpHandlers?
 Let's look again into the DI book [1] to bring the definition